 Credit default swaps are credit derivatives which enable a potential credit default volume to be passed on to third parties.
 The seller of the risk pays a premium to its counterparty in return for taking on the credit default risk.
-On behalf of the sub-fund, the Company may only conclude simple, standardised credit default swaps that are used to hedge against specific credit risks in the sub-fund.
 In other respects, the information regarding swaps applies mutatis mutandis.